-Extension agents and specialists address growers’ immediate needs and challenges, and help producers use university-based research to determine the most efficient production methods, best management practices, and effective seed varieties for their unique needs.
+Extension agents and specialists address growers’ immediate needs and challenges and help producers use university-based research to determine the most efficient production methods, best management practices, and most effective seed varieties for their unique needs.

 For the most up-to-date information on the state’s agricultural crops, visit the Mississippi Crop Situation blog.

 New manager of operations Keri Jones recently joined the Mississippi State University Extension Service Soil Testing Laboratory, and she's ready to enhance the unit's efficiency."

 "My primary goal is to provide accurate soil analysis in a timely manner," said Jones, an Extension associate who has worked in the MSU Department of Plant and Soil Sciences since 2016.
 "I hope to improve the overall efficiency of the lab as well as update soil nutrient application recommendations."